francinemassaro/francinemassaro/README.md

 <!---->
 <h2>Hi, I'm Francine Massaro</h2>

-- 🌱 I’m currently working as a Software Engineer at Itaú Unibanco using Java, Spring Boot, Docker and others as my main tools...
-I'm started with programming through an organization called Generation and since I started it has been a challenge.
-Every day I am learning a lot of new things and whilst some things are hard, I am very happy.
-So, right now you can find in my profile some projects but most of all, exercises I did.
-I still use git and github for work but, as the work is secret, my current contributions don't appear in my open profile.
+- 🌱 I’m currently working as a Software Engineer at Itaú Unibanco using Java, Spring Boot, Docker, and others as my main tools...
+I started with programming through an organization called Generation, and since I started, it has been a challenge.
+Every day, I am learning a lot of new things, and although some things are challenging, I like them.
+So, you can find in my profile some projects, but most of all, the exercises I did.
+I use git and github for work, but as the work is secret, my current contributions don't appear on my open profile.